top of page

 With Nen Ch'eh in place, Xeni Gwet'in First Nations will legally regain jurisdiction and independent control over the 8 reserve land areas, making it community-driven; for our people ~ by our people.

-by our membership, will empower us to return to the methods we once used to manage our lands, teachings, and practices without waiting on ISC/CIRNAC for approvals.
-We would develop and execute our own projects and build our land management capacity on our own timelines.
+The Xeni Gwet'in First Nations Nen Ch'eh empowers us to return to the methods we once used to manage our lands, teachings, and practices without waiting on ISC/CIRNAC for approvals.
+We can now develop and execute our own projects and build our land management capacity on our own timelines, which are federally honored and recognized.

 What does the developmental process involve?